Home

 The unripe grapes were employed to cure sore throats.
 Additionally dried grapes were used to treat constipation.

-Other reasons for extract use include diabetes complications, like eye and nerve damage; vision troubles, like macular degeneration (which may cause blindness); as well as swelling after a surgery and injury.
+Other reasons for extract use include diabetes complications, like eye and nerve damage; vision troubles, like macular degeneration (which may cause blindness); as well as swelling after a surgery, injury and hemorrhoids.

 The extract is also employed for wound healing and cancer prevention.